cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 * `getOne` provides the JSON representation of a specific article.
 The id is given as a _path parameter_.
 * `updateOne` updates a specific article.
 The id is given as a _path parameter_.
 The new details are in the request body.

-Because we have extract the database interaction in their own methods, implementing this method is straightforward.
+Because we have extract the database interactions in their own method, implementing this method is straightforward.
 For instance, the `getAll` method is:

 ```java
 private void getAll(RoutingContext rc) {